Automated Mocking Using API Traffic: Speedscale's Story

 Choosing (and using!)
 TimescaleDB

-We knew right from the start that we have a time-series problem.
-There was always new data flowing in, and users wanted to focus on data from certain periods of time, they didn't just want all the data presented to them.
-We decided to use a time-series database to store the data.
+We knew right from the start that we had a time-series problem.
+New data was always flowing in, and users wanted to focus on data from certain periods of time; they didn't want all the data presented to them.
+We decided to store the data in a time-series database.

 We selected TimescaleDB because we were already using PostgreSQL as part of our technology stack, and also the paper evaluation looked like TimescaleDB would scale well at our load ranges.